Public or private job placement services — Are private ones more effective? Updated

 Acknowledgments

-The author thanks an anonymous referee and the IZA World of Labor editors for many helpful suggestions on earlier drafts.
-The author also thanks Pia Homrighausen and Sarah Bernhard.
+The author thanks Daniel S. Hamermesh, two anonymous referees, the IZA World of Labor editors, Pia Homrighausen and Sarah Bernhard for many helpful suggestions on earlier drafts.
 Previous work by the author (together with Gerhard Krug) contains a larger number of background references for the material presented here and has been used intensively in all major parts of this article [4].
+Version 2 of the article updates the state of the literature and adds new Further readings and Key references [12] and [13].

 Competing interests